lahousse/Kubernetes/README.md

 -	Setup a Raspberry Pi (RPI) headless
 -	Install Kubernetes locally (K3S)
 -	Create K3S cluster
-- create/read a yaml file
+- create/read a yaml file for the manifest
 - wrap files in docker
 - run a program in Kubernetes
 - extract results
--

 Requirements:
 -	Min one RPI
 -	Power cable